-A key issue that anyone entering recovery must come to terms is the reason they began using in the first place.
-Again, there is a clear difference between women and men that has been demonstrated by many studies.
+A key issue that anyone entering recovery must come to terms with is the reason they began using in the first place.
+Again, there is a clear difference between how people are socialized to respond to life stressors and abuse substances that has been demonstrated by many studies.
 Although this may seem common sense, most recovery facilities of recent history have utilized somewhat of a “one-size-fits-all” approach to recovery.

 Gender Differences in Rehab Treatment